mallocc/comp3214_cwk1/README.md

 comp3214 courseworks 2018

-- To open the project: Open cwks\cwks\cwks.cvcxproj to load the VS project, not the .sln.
+- To open the project: Open cwks\cwks\cwks.vcxproj to load the VS project, not the .sln.